dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 Note that not all Let's Encrypt features are currently supported by DNSimple.
 Some features will be incrementally introduced in the future, while others are not supported due to design decisions or limitations imposed by our system.

 - You can request as many certificates as you want, as long as you stay within Let's Encrypt [rate limits](https://letsencrypt.org/docs/rate-limits/).
 - Depending on your plan, you can specify the hostname for the certificate, or it will be defaulted to www/root domain.
+Please see [plans and pricing page](https://dnsimple.com/pricing) to view all options and change your plan if needed.
 - Depending on your plan, you can specify up to 100 extra hostnames for a single certificate.
 Remember that Let's Encrypt doesn't support wildcard certificates, and we currently only support subdomains (it's not possible to add names from different domains).